UFUG2601-CPP-Programming/Lab/lab07/README.md

 ## Abstraction Class - A way to think

-### 0. Problem: Intersection of Two Rectangles with Edges Paralleled to Axises
+### 0. Problem: Intersection of Two Rectangles with Edges Paralleled to Coordinate Axis

 ![Intersection of Two Rectangles](https://media.geeksforgeeks.org/wp-content/cdn-uploads/Screenshot-16.png)